 Michigan looks to weave our future

-In February 2019, hundreds of delegates will converge on St. Louis, MO, for a Special Called Session of the General Conference.
-They will seek a way forward on the issues surrounding LBGTQ persons.
+They will seek a way forward on the Church's understanding of human sexuality and its ministry with LBGTQ persons.
 At stake, may be the future of The United Methodist Church.

 While this event may have a significant impact on the future of the global church, here in Michigan, we recently declared that we are "Better Together" in mission and ministry.
 We have just formed a new annual conference with a new and exciting structure for creating disciples of Jesus Christ.
 That is not to say our new conference is free of disagreement.

-Look for articles, videos and constantly updated resources in "A Way Forward Toolbox" at right.
+Look for articles, videos and constantly updated resources in "A Way Forward Toolbox" at left.

 Learning to listen to one another